 - up to 120 days in jail and/or

-In addition to jail time and fines, any gambling devices, records, or proceeds are subject to seizure by police and may be confiscated and destroyed.8
+In addition to jail time and fines, any gaming devices, records, or proceeds are subject to seizure by police and may be confiscated and destroyed.8

-A poker tournament where there is no fee or buy-in, or no payment required from participants may not be gambling.
-Even if the players are participating in a game of chance with prize money awarded to the winners, they did not put up any money to play.
+A poker tournament with no fee or buy-in or no payment required from participants is not illegal.
+Even if you are participating in a game of chance with prize money awarded to the winners, you did not put up any money to play.

 Similarly, a charitable event could have a casino night as long as money or prizes are not based on the winners.
-If participants are charged a donation or fee to buy in, they cannot offer rewards for winners.
-Prizes could be awarded based on a random drawing or raffle, as long as the rewards are not directly related to those who won the games of chance.
+If you are charged a donation or fee to buy in, the charity cannot offer rewards if you win.
+Prizes could be awarded based on a random drawing or raffle as long as the rewards are not directly related to winning the games of chance.

 4. Related Offenses